Could fish oil fight inflammation?

 "There have been large randomized clinical trials of thousands of people that have looked at omega-3 supplements, which have not found a benefit," said Bhatt, who was not involved in the new study.

-That's in line with a 2019 science advisory from the AHA that cautioned people to avoid unregulated omega-3 supplements.
-A 2017 AHA advisory said while these supplements may slightly lower the risk of dying after a heart attack or heart failure, they don't prevent heart disease.
+A 2019 science advisory from the AHA cautioned dietary supplements are not reviewed or approved by the FDA for safety and effectiveness.
+And a 2017 AHA advisory said while omega-3 fish oil supplements may slightly lower the risk of dying after a heart attack or heart failure, they don't prevent heart disease.

 A meta-analysis of past trials by Harvard T.H.
 Chan School of Public Health and Brigham and Women's Hospital also found an association between daily omega-3 supplementation and a reduced risk of death from heart disease.
 Higher doses appeared to provide the greatest benefits.